 Unhappy customer?
 You get to deal with it!

 Came down with the flu?
 You still need to work because no one can take over for you!

 Taxes?
 ALL ON YOU.
 You pay them now!
-When you’re an employee, your employer takes care of most of your taxes AND withholds taxes for you.
-As a freelancer, you must now pay Self-Employment Tax ??.
+When you’re an employee, your employer takes care of much of your taxes AND withholds taxes for you.
+As a freelancer, you must now pay Self-Employment Tax.